James471/club-website-template/_events/Example/example.markdown

 #Set this to 'true' if you want it to appear on the home page.
 Don't use quotes around true.
 You can set this to false if this event is a part of a week event and doesn't have to appear on the home page.
 displayOnHome: true

+#Set this to 'true' without quotes if this event is a part of a week.
+Set to 'false' if it isn't or if it is the description of the week itself.
+partOfWeek: false

+#Be kind to the developer( I know I shouldn't be asking you for this variable ).
+Provide the link to this page and end the name of the file with .html
+linkToThisPage: /events/Example/example.html

 #Visible on home page from DD-MM-YYYY
 homeVisibilityFrom: 08-12-2020